-Day 11, Wed, 26 Feb.
+Day 11, Wed, 4 Feb.
 Birding at Sierra la Laguna.
 This will be the day we target many of the Baja endemics around Reserva Sierra de la Laguna, those being Gray Thrasher, Xantus's Hummingbird, Cape Northern Pygmy-Owl and the San Lucas subspecies of Cassin's Vireo.
 After a delicious lunch, we'll try for Belding's Yellowthroat in a freshwater wetland in Santiago.
-Night in Buenavista.
+Night in Santiago.

-Day 12, Thu, 27 Feb.
+Day 12, Thu, 5 Feb.
 Flights Home.
 We will leave at 8:00 am for the airport, which is about an hour away.
 Please plan on flying anytime after 11:00 am.
 Have a safe trip home!

-Note: Many of the activities on this tour, such as the Whale Sharks and Monarchs, are weather dependent, so any foul weather could impact these activities.
+Note: Many of the activities on this tour are weather dependent, so any foul weather could impact these activities.